settlemint/docs/content/docs/blockchain-guides/avalanche/template-library/erc-20.md

 });
 ```

-As soon as you are happy with the changes you made, just click on **“deploy”** in the **“task runner”** of the IDE and after a few seconds, your ERC-20 smart contract should be deployed on the network of your choice.
+As soon as you are happy with the changes you made, just click on **"deploy"** in the **"task runner"** of the IDE and after a few seconds, your ERC-20 smart contract should be deployed on the network of your choice.

-The **“GenericToken.ts”** script in the **“test”** folder showcases all the functionalities of the ERC-20 standard.
+The **"GenericToken.ts"** script in the **"test"** folder showcases all the functionalities of the ERC-20 standard.
 It shows you how to use the smart contract in your dapp.

 ## ERC-20 with meta transactions

 The SettleMint platform also provides an ERC-20 template set with meta transaction capabilities.
-Meta transactions are used to fill the need for EVM-based contracts to accept transactions from externally owned accounts that do not have Matic to pay for gas.
+Meta transactions are used to fill the need for EVM-based contracts to accept transactions from externally owned accounts that do not have Avax to pay for gas.
 In short, implementing such an interface omits the need for the end user to pay for gas.
 With meta transactions, gas is paid by a `gas relayer` and a smart contract, known as a `trusted forwarder`, forwards the transactions to the recipient contract, i.e the one that the end user wants to interact with in the first place.

 ### Setting up meta transactions